GChuf/RCWM/README.md

 Magic, basically.
 Right now, the magic happens inside the Windows registry with some help of batch scripting.
 Some day, this batch magic might evolve into powershell wizardry, but up until now, there was no need for that to happen.

 The goal was to simply automate command line tools like robocopy, so that 1) everybody could use it, and 2) it would save some time to those who already know how to use it.
-While automating the tasks, I've accidentally discovered that I could automate much more than what I thought - and so now, you can select multiple folders to copy/move and paste them all into one folder, just like you can with the regular, slow, lazy windows GUI copy (there are still some problems with overwriting folders, though).
+While automating the tasks, I've accidentally discovered that I could automate much more than what I thought - and so now, you can select multiple folders to copy/move and paste them all into one folder, just like you can with the regular, slow, lazy windows GUI copy (there are still some problems with overwriting folders, though, and a bug).

+RoboCopy/RoboPaste & Move Directory both use robocopy to do the work.
+The list of the folders to be copied is first saved into a log file inside C:\Windows\System32\RCWM folder.
+The folders get appended to this list if you choose to copy/move multiple files.
+The logs for copy/move are separate of course.
+This allows to copy more than one folder at a time, but introduces a bug, and can be easily broken if you don't let the operation finish (the log file will not get deleted).
+This is to be fixed/improved.

+# Known bugs

+- When selecting multiple folders to be copied/moved, not all of them are saved into the list for copying/moving (~10% loss?)

 # Credits